Engineer-Aritra/Personality-App/README.md

-# PersonalityApp
+# Personality Quiz App

-A new Flutter project.
+A Flutter project to guess a user's personality based on preformatted choices in the form a quiz.

-## Getting Started
+>You can add more questions and choices to the 'questions' source file.

-This project is a starting point for a Flutter application.
+## Getting Started (if you're a complete beginner with Flutter and Dart).

 A few resources to get you started if this is your first Flutter project: